Energy Transition

 Topics

-High productive & high-tech light weight composites, thermoplastic recyclable long fibre composite, ‘structural and safety’ application engineering, design for reparability and recycling and internet connected open source engineering and production environment.
+High-productivity and high-tech lightweight composites, thermoplastic recyclable long-fiber composites, 'structural and safety' application engineering, design for repairability and recycling, and internet-connected open source engineering and manufacturing environment.

-High productivity with fibre reinforced composite materials, Structural Design Engineering and design for reparability (Application), Industry 4.0 (Digital Twin, Connectivity, IoT)
+Achieving high productivity with fiber reinforced composites, structural design and design for repairability (application), industry 4.0 (Digital Twin, Connectivity, IoT)